info201a-su23/project-proposal-sc100922/README.md

 > Assuming you answer your research questions, briefly describe the expected or possible implications for technologists, designers, and policymakers. (at least 150 words)

+For technologists, our project can build predictive models that can forecast potential gun violence hotspots and identify the patterns of these incidents.
+We can also do data visualization to communicate the patterns and trends in gun violence effectively.
+Different technologists can revise or improve their projects for their own purposes based on our data visualization.

+For designers, they can effectively decide when/where to sell their products (to make maximum profits and keep the communities safe at the same time).

+For policymakers, they can rely on our model to make informed decisions on gun violence prevention strategies.
+Also, knowing the areas with the highest rates of gun violence can let them allocate resources to those regions appropriately.
+This targeted approach can maximize the impact of interventions.

 5. Limitations & Challenges
 >What challenges or limitations might you need to address with your project idea more broadly?
 Briefly discuss. (at least 150 words)